TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 - Temporary files are created as well, but should be deleted at the end of their associated batch process

-- PLEASE NOTE: Special characters can cause issues in several steps.
-I've added some support for the most common, but still an issue with many, especially language characters

 ### Scenario 1: Creating single M4B file with embedded chapters from individual chapterized m4b files
 	1. Add m4b files to bin folder of ffmpeg (4.4 plus)
 	2. Import tracks into mp3tag